UvaCsl/HemoCell/doc/user_guide/Case.rst

   // alternatives can be found in the mechanics folder
   #include <rbcHighOrderModel.h>
   // These are functions found in the helpers folder, they are not in the core of
-  // hemoCell but can be handy nonetheless
+  // HemoCell but can be handy nonetheless
   #include <cellInfo.h>
   #include <fluidInfo.h>